Home fitness - Not all multi-gyms are created equal

 Both the Megatec Triplex and Powertec LeverGym are much more compact than a power rack gym.
-Their benches detach, so you have even more flexibility on how you house your gym.
+Their benches detach, so you have even more flexibility in how you house your gym.

 But what I like most about these gyms is almost the limitless variety of exercises that you can perform.
 I mentioned previously that these gyms were initially designed to perform the critical exercises with optimal functionality.
-However over time, users from all round the world have come up with new exercises or variations on old favourites.
+However, over time, users from all around the world have come up with new exercises or variations on old favorites.
 Even after playing around with these gyms for over 10 years, I am still learning more about these multi gyms.

 If you are still not convinced about their effectiveness, Lee Priest has used the gyms in both the US and Australia.
 You will see many videos of him throwing around a lot of weight on these gyms – he even trained on these machines exclusively for his preparation for the San Francisco Pro that he won.